 Expats and Tourists Outraged By New NIE Procedure

-As Brexit looms expats have been left baffled by new procedures for obtaining a Spanish NIE number.
+Now that Brexit is upon us, expats have been left baffled by the New NIE Procedure for obtaining a Spanish NIE number.

 The news you didn't want, before you knew you didn't want it by costadelsolupdate.com